Sarah Hillary

-Sarah Hillary (born 1956, Auckland) is a New Zealand artist and art gallery conservator.
-She is the daughter of the New Zealand mountaineer Sir Edmund Hillary.
-She had also detected a forgery of a Gottfried Lindauer painting.
+Sarah Hillary (born 1956, Auckland) is a New Zealand art gallery conservator and artist.
+She is the daughter of the mountaineer Sir Edmund Hillary.
+In 2024 she retired as principal conservator at Auckland Art Gallery.

-Her art practice was creating miniatures size of matchboxes.

-During 1998, there was a robbery at Auckland Art Gallery, Still on Top by James Tissot was stolen and severely damaged.
-The painting was restored by a team led by Hilary.
+During 1998, there was a robbery at Auckland Art Gallery; Still on Top by James Tissot was stolen and severely damaged.
+The painting was restored by a team led by Hillary.
+She also detected a forgery of a Gottfried Lindauer painting.